 Michael S. Shuster

 Mike has represented numerous clients in high-profile and highly contested domestic and cross-border matters across a variety of disciplines and in a multiplicity of fora, and has successfully tried cases and argued appeals in federal and state courts throughout the United States.
-Mike recently prevailed in a Second Circuit argument on behalf of holders of Argentine debt.
-He has extensive experience in and has secured favorable awards in arbitrations under the ICC, AAA, and other rules.
-Mike’s clients have included Amerada Hess, Banco Santander, Comcast, General Re, the Croatian government, Landoil, Mega Brands, Raytheon, Royal Bank of Canada, Saudi Refining, and numerous others.
+He has extensive experience in and has secured favorable awards in arbitrations under the ICC, AAA, LCIA, JAMS, and other rules.

-Before co-founding Holwell Shuster & Goldberg, Mike was a litigation partner at Kasowitz, Benson, Torres & Friedman and at White & Case, where he served as Global Head of Commercial Litigation.
+Before co-founding Holwell Shuster & Goldberg, Mike was a litigation partner at White & Case, where he served as Global Head of Commercial Litigation, and at Kasowitz, Benson.

-- Visa in massive antitrust opt-out cases brought by Wal-Mart, Home Depot, Target, Amazon, Delta Airlines, and other national retailers relating to credit card swipe fees.
+- Visa as a defendant in nationwide antitrust class actions and massive opt-out cases brought by Walmart, Home Depot, Target, Amazon, Delta Airlines, and other national retailers relating to credit card swipe fees.

-- Visa in litigation brought by Wal-Mart relating to verification methods for debit cards.
+- Visa in lawsuits brought by Walmart and Kroger relating to verification methods for debit cards.

-- MacAndrews & Forbes in a dispute with News Corp.
+- A MacAndrews & Forbes company in a substantial business dispute with News Corp.

-- HSBC, U.S. Bank, and The Bank of New York Mellon as trustee (or securities administrator) in multiple RMBS putback matters asserting claims for hundreds of millions of dollars.
-In connection with those representations, he has been designated Liaison Counsel in coordinating dozens of RMBS cases pending in New York state court before the Honorable Marcy S. Friedman.
-He also represents hedge funds and investors in related actions.
+- HSBC, U.S. Bank, and the Bank of New York Mellon as trustee (or securities administrator) in multiple RMBS putback matters asserting claims for hundreds of millions of dollars.
+Mike has been designated Lead Liaison Counsel in coordinating dozens of RMBS cases pending in New York’s Commercial Division.

-- Japanese pharmaceutical company Taisho in an ICC arbitration against the sellers of a Mexican pharmaceuticals business.
+- A Japanese pharmaceutical company in an ICC arbitration arising from its acquisition of a Mexican company of pharmaceuticals and over-the-counter products.

-- XPO Logistics in a dispute with Elliott Capital.
+- XPO Logistics in a dispute with Elliott Capital relating to Elliott’s holdout in a tender offer.

 - The Federal Housing Finance Agency as plaintiff on various fraud and contractual RMBS claims.

-- Individual plaintiffs in a lawsuit against the Hungarian government seeking the return of artworks worth more than $100 million that were looted during World War II; among other successes, Mike secured a reversal by the D.C.
-Circuit of a lower court judgment that the plaintiffs’ claims had been precluded by a Hungarian court ruling.
+- Individual plaintiffs in a lawsuit against the Hungarian government seeking the return of artworks worth more than $100 million that were looted during World War II.

 - Mega Brands in connection with takeover litigation and products liability cases.